firstdraft/appdev-lessons/lessons/rps-rcav-lesson.md

 We used hidden `<% %>` embedded Ruby tags in our **control flow** on each line we wanted to hide from the user.
 Only the result of this control flow `<h2>We tied!</h2>`, `<h2>We lost!</h2>`, or `<h2>We won!</h2>` will be rendered, *depending on the randomly sampled `comp_move` variable*.
 Refresh **/rock** a few times to see.

-If you haven't, now would be a good time to run `rails grade` at the GitPod terminal to check your progress.
+If you haven't, now would be a good time to run `rails grade` at the Gitpod terminal to check your progress.
 And remember to *Always Be Committing (ABC)*, by making a **/git** commit.
 We have a lot done, but we still have a lot to do.

 ### Completed Code